 How to Sign Up for Equifax Identity Protection Services

 To sign up for these services, you first need to check for your potential impact.
-Ironically, you’ll need to enter the last six digits of your social security number to do this.
+Ironically, you’ll need to enter the last six digits of your SSN to do this.

 Once this step has been completed, Equifax says you’ll receive a message as to whether or not your information has been breached.
 However, as of this writing, many consumers did not receive any type of impact message and Equifax has yet to address these concerns.

 You will, however, receive a scheduled date when you can sign up for the TrustedID services.
 Mark your calendar, because you’ll need to enroll on this specific day.
 When you do go to enroll, expect to provide the last six digits of your social again, as well as other personally identifying information to help verify your identity.